fusionfabric/open-api-standard/Introduction_to_Open_APIs.md

 API developers adopt and promote Finastra Open APIs that are simple.

-**Implications**
+*Implications*

-Finastra Open API designers MUST assume that the audience are:
+Finastra Open API designers MUST assume that the API audience are:

 -   NOT Finastra product experts - do NOT use product specific vocabulary.